Tissue Paper Flowers

 Decorate the Clay Pot

 We used paint markers which make it easy to draw a design on the pot!
-The possibilities are endless with what you paint on the pot.
+The possibilities are endless with what you paint on the pot and kids can find inspiration anywhere.

 You can include a monogram, quote, name, draw a picture, make a design, etc. Be creative and have fun with this!